 Since 1996, RMV together with Deutsche Bahn has also guaranteed the presence of a security attendant from 21.00 hrs on every S-Bahn service.
 The attendant is generally stationed in the first carriage so that passengers know where they should aim to board the service.
 Patrols are also deployed to accompany specific services according to priorities.

 Train attendants on regional trains

 In its tenders for regional rail transport services, RMV requires all trains to be staffed.
-That means that a train attendant either already travels on every regional train or will do so in the near future.

 Passenger safety through vehicle design

 Key elements in strengthening passengers’ sense of security are transparency and consistency in the vehicles.
-For example, since the new type ET 423 S-Bahn trains have been introduced, passengers’ sense of security when travelling by rail is once again judged to have improved noticeably.
+For example, since the type ET 423 S-Bahn trains have been introduced, passengers’ sense of security when travelling by rail is once again judged to have improved noticeably.

 In many vehicles, intercoms are installed in the door areas so that the on-board staff can be alerted in the event of an emergency.

 Greater priority is being given to installing technical surveillance equipment in many buses and rail services.
 For example, all vehicles used on the night bus service must be equipped with cameras.